awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-windows.md

 1. Configure your shared drives\.

    The AWS SAM CLI requires that the project directory, or any parent directory, is listed in a shared drive\.
-Choose your version of Windows below for the correct shared drive instructions:
+In some cases you must share your drive in order for Docker to function properly\.
-   + To share drives on Windows 10, see [ Docker Shared Drives](https://docs.docker.com/docker-for-windows/#shared-drives)\.
+   + If you're using Windows 10 in Hyper\-V mode, see [ Docker File Sharing](https://docs.docker.com/docker-for-windows/#file-sharing)\.
    + To share drives on older versions of Windows, see [Add Shared Directories](https://docs.docker.com/toolbox/toolbox_install_windows/#optional-add-shared-directories)\.

 1. Verify the installation\.